Fictiverse/ComfyUI_TranslateLocally/README.md

 - Only tested on **Windows**, as it requires the `translateLocally.exe` binary.
 - Make sure `translateLocally.exe` is in the same folder as this node (`ComfyUI_TranslateLocally`).
 - Models are downloaded (once and only when it is missing) and reused automatically.
+- Install only if you trust this repo : https://github.com/XapaJIaMnu/translateLocally
+- My repo is just a wrapper, i am not the author of this tool.

 ---

 ## References